DeLorean time machine: Doc Brown Saves the World

-As of November 2021, approximately 122 DeLoreans are known to be converted to replicas of the Back to the Future Time Machines.

 In popular culture

 The Spanish public broadcaster RTVE has an educational TV program focusing on history named El condensador de fluzo ("The Flux Capacitor") after the film prop.

 Fluzo is a mistranslation of "flux" that appeared in the Spanish dubbing of the first film and stuck.
 The correct translation is flujo.

 In the 2004 film The Polar Express (also directed by Robert Zemeckis), a flux capacitor is briefly visible in the cab of the locomotive.

-The 2011 video game Nitronic Rush features the DeLorean time machine as a playable vehicle, although it is called the "Commander" to avoid licensing issues.

 In the 2011 novel, Ready Player One, and its 2018 film adaptation, the main character, Wade Watts, drives a digital version of the DeLorean time machine, though it does not travel through time.

+The DeLorean made a cameo appearance in the 2014 film A Million Ways to Die in the West.

+In the 2018 film Welcome to Marwen (also directed by Robert Zemeckis), the main character, Mark Hogancamp, as part of his elaborate fantasy world that helps him to cope with amnesia and post-traumatic stress disorder, in which he is a World War II doll-like figure pilot named "Cap'n Hogie", builds a makeshift model of the flying DeLorean time machine (though not addressed as such in the film) with Lego bricks, screws, nails, a lava lamp, christmas lights, and a kitchen timer, to appease Dejah Thoris, the fictitious witch in Mark's fantasy world.
+Later, in one of Mark's fantasies, Cap'n Hogie is saved by Deja Thoris with the DeLorean, before it travels to the future, leaving behind the famous trail of fire, from the DeLorean's tires, midair.

 O'Reilly Auto Parts lists a "flux capacitor" in its parts catalog.
 The part number is "121g" (short for "1.21 gigawatts"), line "EB" (short for "Emmett Brown").
 The part is described as for a 1981–83 DeLorean; plutonium must be provided separately.
 The item is not actually available for purchase.

-In Universal Studios' new park Epic Universe, you can see a flux capacitor on the back of the rollercoaster carts on Stardust Racers.
+At Universal Epic Universe, the flux capacitor can be seen on the back of the rollercoaster carts on Stardust Racers.

 Christian singer Matthew West's 2021 single "What if?" includes the line, "I can't go back in time; I don't have a DeLorean."

+The 2021 video game Forza Horizon 5 includes a purchasable DLC pack called the Universal Icons Car Pack, which features three replicas of the DeLorean (one for each film).